 |Relative clause||that/which/who VP|

-It’s interesting to note that these rules aren’t necessarily useful for most other NLP applications, such as parsing search queries to serve up relevant search results, or mining the internet for textual data to analyze in order to find trends in news or business.
+It’s interesting to note that the rules for chunking which I arbitrarily chose aren’t necessarily useful for most other applications of NLP, such as parsing search queries to serve up relevant search results, or mining the internet for textual data to analyze in order to find trends in news or business.
 These chunking rules are designed to make the most useful chunks of language for students: mostly formulaic expressions, collocations, clauses, and the like.
 Of course, this is totally subjective.
 One might feel that beginner students could benefit from just chunking a sentence into subject, verb, and object.
 Maybe we just want to chunk phrasal verbs.
 It depends on the context and what’s most helpful to particular students.

 And here is the app: ChunkReader Try it and let me know what you think!
 It’s still full of bugs.